Categories

 TRANSFERABLE VOTE SYSTEMS versus

-NON-TRANSFERABLE VOTE SYSTEMS A
+NON-TRANSFERABLE VOTE SYSTEMS A useful resource for details of

-systems is the Wikipedia page on
+these systems is the Wikipedia page on

 Voting Systems.
-Single Vacancies:
+Single

-The earliest and simplest voting took place
+simplest voting took place for single positions,

-for single positions, such as the chairperson
+such as the chairperson or presiding officer of

-there were only two candidates for such a
+an organization.
+When there were only two

-candidate that should be elected.
-When there
+votes was the candidate that should be elected.

-were more than two candidates the assumption
+When there were more than two candidates, the

-was made that the same "first-past-the-post"
+assumption was made that the same "first-past-the-post"

 rule should apply there also, and that was

-widely done as it was not a difficult
+widely done as it was not a difficult operation.
+Widespread

 long term use of such systems has led to their

-replacement in countries such as the UK and
+replacement in countries such as the UK and USA

-USA being resisted, although it was soon
+being resisted, although it was soon recognized

-recognized that having three or more
+that having three or more candidates could

-candidates could result in the candidate with
+result in the candidate with the most votes of

-not receiving most of the votes cast overall.
+any candidate nevertheless not receiving most of

-A working solution to that anomaly arrived in
+the votes cast overall.
+A working solution to

-the form of the single transferable vote in
+that anomaly arrived in the form of the single

-the 19th Century, which is the system now used
+transferable vote in the 19th Century, which is

-in all the Lower Houses of Australia's Federal
+the system now used in all the Lower Houses of

-and mainland State Parliaments, but that was
+Parliaments, but that was not implemented until

-not adopted until 1919, when the Commonwealth Electoral
+1919, when the Commonwealth Electoral

 Act 1918 - the present